 In review, Vox looks at the issues from a progressive liberal perspective and there is also an anti-Trump tone in their reporting.
 Therefore, the majority of stories are pro-left and anti-right.
 Further, Vox publishes stories with emotionally loaded headlines such as “Are Democrats brave enough to run a woman against Donald Trump?” and “The most depressing energy chart of the year- Coal has got to go” When it comes to sourcing, Vox typically utilizes credible sources such as the NY Times, Associated Press, and Bloomberg.

-Overall, we rate Vox Left Biased due to wording and story selection that favors the left and High for factual reporting based on only one failed fact check and appropriately issuing a correction to a second.
-(5/15/2016) Updated (M. Huitsing 5/30/2019)
+Overall, we rate Vox Left Biased due to wording and story selection that routinely favors the left.
+We also rate them Mostly Factual in reporting, rather than High, due to two failed fact checks, with only one offering a correction.
+(5/15/2016) Updated (M. Huitsing 10/24/2019)